Muslim ibn Quraysh: History

 In 1080, Tutush influenced Sabiq to cede the emirate to Muslim ibn Quraysh, in which its inhabitants had hopes that he could protect them from Seljuk raids.
 He also took Harran from the Numayrids in the following year.
 Soon, however, he ran into trouble with the Seljuks himself.
 He fought against Sultan Malik Shah I's forces and was defeated, but he was pardoned.
 After Suleiman ibn Qutalmish had taken over Antioch in December 1084, Muslim demanded the tribute the Philaretos Brachamios used to pay him but Suleiman refused this on grounds of being a Muslim himself.
 In June 1085, he was killed fighting the Seljuks of Suleiman ibn Qutalmish after his Turkoman mercenaries deserted him and sided with Suleiman and his Arab forces fled.

 Following Sharaf al-Dawla's death, his brother Ibrahim ibn Quraysh, who had previously been imprisoned, was released and declared as his successor.
 Ibrahim would eventually be succeeded by his nephew, Ali ibn Muslim.

 Legacy

-Muslim ibn Quraysh was regarded as the last strong Arab prince in northern Syria, whose death resulted in the almost entire obliteration of the Arab Bedouins and the dominance of the Turcoman nomads.
+Muslim ibn Quraysh was regarded as the last strong Arab king in northern Mesopotamia, whose death resulted in the almost entire obliteration of the Arab Bedouins’ rule and the dominance of the Turcoman nomads.